JvanKatwijk/qt-dab/README.md

 the position(s) of the transmitter(s) received on the map.
 Note that two preconditions have to be met:
  * a "home" location has to be known (see the button *coordinates*);
- * a database has to be installed (see the button *load table*)
+ * a database has to be installed (see the button *load table*)l

-Adding the receiver coordinates is simple, touch the button *coordinates* on the *configuration and control* widget and a small widget appears where the latitude and longitude can be entered.
+Adding the receiver coordinates to Qt-DAB is simple, touch the button *coordinates* on the *configuration and control* widget and a small widget appears where the latitude and longitude can be entered.

 :information_source: When running a precompiled version of Qt-DAB (i.e. an AppImage or a Windows installer from this repository), installing the database is simple, just touch the button labeled "load table".
 In other cases, install the database first.

-By default, on starting the webserver, the "standard" browser on the system is invoked, listening to port 8080.
-The *configuration and control* widget contains a selector for switching this off, so that one might choose his/hers own browser.
+The webrowser will listen to port 8080.
+By default, the "standard" browser on the system is selected.
+The *configuration and control* widget contains a selector for switching this off, so that one might choose one's own browser.

 Documentation
 =================================================================

-An extensive *user's guide* - in PDF format - for the 6.X version can be found in the "docs" section of the source tree.
+An extensive *user's guide* - in PDF format - for the 6.X version can be found in the "docs" directory in the repository.
 The documentation contains a fairly complete description of the widgets and on configuring for creating an executable (Linux).

 ![Qt-DAB documentation](/qt-dab-6-manual.png?raw=true)